 Patrice Evra joined AS Monaco at just 21-years-old after two seasons with OGC Nice.
 The former captain of the French team wore the Monegasque shirt from 2002/2003 until January 2006.
 It is with the club that the former left-back of the Red and White made his debut in Ligue 1, on August 3, 2002, against Troyes.

 1⃣6⃣3⃣ matches en 🔴⚪️ dont une épopée magique en Ligue des Champions et un trophée remporté en Coupe de la Ligue 🏆🙌

 — AS Monaco 🇲🇨 (@AS_Monaco) July 29, 2019

-In 2004, Patrice Evra enjoyed a very rich year from a team and an individual point of view.
-The native of Dakar, Senegal, was part of the epic of 2004, where he held the left flank of the Monegasque defense throughout the competition.
+In 2004, Patrice Evra enjoyed a very good year from a team and an individual point of view.
+The native of Dakar, Senegal, was part an epic of 2004 season, where he held the left flank of the Monegasque defense throughout the year.
 Evra was the last player of this team still active.

-It was with the Monegasques that Evra was first selected under the shirt of the Blues against Bosnia on August 18, 2004.
-At the end of the season, the former Monegasque is elected best of Ligue 1 and part of the team of the championship.
+It was with the Monegasques that Evra was first selected to join the Blues against Bosnia on August 18, 2004.
+At the end of the season, the former Monegasque was elected best of Ligue 1 and part of the team of the season.

-In the winter of 2006, the former defender transferred to England and Manchester United, where he won the Champions League with the English club.
-Patrice Evra also played at Juventus of Turin and Olympique Marseille before finishing his career on the side of West Ham.
+In the winter of 2006, the former defender was transferred to England and Manchester United, where he won the Champions League with the English club.
+Patrice Evra also played at Juventus of Turin and Olympique Marseille before finishing his career with West Ham.